alexdmoss/mw-monitoring/README.md

 AlertManager requires the SendGrid API key to be set up - see `./utils/create-alertmanager-secrets.sh`.
 This value can be regenerated from the SendGrid UI if necessary.

+When this is up and running, you should be able to `kubectl port-forward svc/alertmanager-operated 9093:9093` and then hit `http://localhost:9093/` and see one of the Promethei.

 ## Grafana

 As I only envisage a small number of dashboards, I stuck with just loading via a `ConfigMap`.
 If this proves unwieldy, I'll load them from a GCS bucket periodically / in an `InitContainer` instead, but that's a little more config than I think I'll need in practice.